Bren12/SinkoPeso/README.md

-# SinkoPeso
+# SinkoPeso 🛣️

-Source code developed for the projects of the TC2008B course.
+Source code developed for the project of the TC2008B course.

 **Course:** TC2008B (Modeling of Multi-Agent Systems with Computer Graphics) <br>
 **Semester:** AD22 <br>